Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 source of the smell and removing it.
 And this is one of the major criticism against those pendants: That some of them actually do make you feel better, and you will use your mobile phone even

-Mercola and Dr Klinghardt discuss this in the brief video here: That yes, you may feel better despite the electromagnetic fields from your cell phone, but the fields still do harm to your
+Dr Mercola and Dr Klinghardt discuss this in a brief video here: That yes, you may feel better despite the electromagnetic fields from your cell phone, but the fields still do harm to your

 organism.
-A bit like having a wound that needs attention, and you drinking lots of alcohol will make you feel better in the short term, but you will not attend to the wound which may need
+A bit like having a wound that needs attention, and you drink lots of alcohol and you feel better in the short term, but you will not attend to the wound which may need stitching and

-stitching and that will be trouble down the road.
+that will cause trouble down the road.
 Video link: https://www.youtube.com/watch?v=wPnbQlzVUds

-Or it may be a short term effect, think of it as some form of placebo effect.
+And it may be a short term effect, think of it as some form of placebo effect.
 Even if it helps short term, will it work with long term, continuous exposure?
-We do not know, we can only
+At this point we do not know, we can

 "The first principle is that you must not fool yourself — and you are the easiest person to fool." - Richard Feynman